Lakshmihollat/Walkbuddy/README.md

 #  WalkBuddy – An AI Companion for Visually Aware Navigation

 **WalkBuddy** is an assistive AI system designed to help **visually impaired individuals** navigate environments more safely by detecting and tracking nearby objects in real time.
-It leverages state-of-the-art object detection and tracking to provide spoken alerts about potential obstacles or people in the path.
+It leverages object detection and tracking to provide spoken alerts about potential obstacles or people in the path.

 ---